UnaBiz/UnaSurvey/README.md

 through a Sigfox callback, and saves the data into the thing state.
 This is triggered by a Sigfox tracking device that sends the WiFi data in real time.

-The Cloud Function calls `geolocate_wifi.js` to perform geolocation based on the lasted two saved WiFi access points.
+The Cloud Function calls `geolocate_wifi.js` to perform geolocation based on the last two saved WiFi access points.
 The WiFi data is extracted from the Sigfox message by `sigfox_parser`.

 #### `geolocate_wifi.js`